pyserial/pyserial/documentation/pyserial_api.rst

         Raises NotImplementedError, needs to be overridden by subclass.

+    The following functions are implemented for compatibility with other file-like objects, however serial ports are not seekable.

+    .. method:: seek(pos, whence=0)

+        :exception IOError: always, as method is not supported on serial port

+        .. versionadded:: 2.5

+    .. method:: tell()

+        :exception IOError: always, as method is not supported on serial port

+        .. versionadded:: 2.5

+    .. method:: truncate(self, n=None):

+        :exception IOError: always, as method is not supported on serial port

+        .. versionadded:: 2.5

+    .. method:: isatty()

+        :exception IOError: always, as method is not supported on serial port

+        .. versionadded:: 2.5

     To be able to use the file like object as iterator for e.g.
     ``for line in Serial(0): ...`` usage: